byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<rehrar>** Alright, anything else interesting this past couple weeks?
 **\<rehrar>** We had another impromptu meeting yesterday about PIDs
 **\<rehrar>** you can look over the logs for that
-**\<rehrar>** #monero-research-lab is now relayed to Mattermost, so there's no reason why you all shouldn't be there
+**\<rehrar>** #byterub-research-lab is now relayed to Mattermost, so there's no reason why you all shouldn't be there
 **\<needmoney90>** I will be uploading a Year In Review dEBRUYNE and I wrote/edited to github some time in the next day or two.
 **\<xmrmatterbridge> \<learninandlurkin>** Yeah thanks for that, rehrar
 **\<needmoney90>** So, preannouncement
 **\<rehrar>** Oh, that's fun.
 **\<rehrar>** sgp is off giving a presentation in NYC tonight
 **\<rehrar>** and I and midipoet will be going to Tabconf this month for another presentation and stuffs
-**\<needmoney90>** I'm also open sourcing the /r/Monero and /r/xmrtrader subreddits, TBD.
+**\<needmoney90>** I'm also open sourcing the /r/ByteRub and /r/xmrtrader subreddits, TBD.
 Having some gitlab Auth issues, or it would be done already.
 **\<rehrar>** Alright, we done with this one.
 **\<rehrar>** needmoney90: did you sign in with Github on our Gitlab?
-**\<sarang>** Regarding -lab, please note that while we like to enjoy ourselves, I ask that participants keep discussion there relevant to Monero research
+**\<sarang>** Regarding -lab, please note that while we like to enjoy ourselves, I ask that participants keep discussion there relevant to ByteRub research
 **\<rehrar>** there's a weird bug where those people can't make repos or something like that
 **\<needmoney90>** I used github, I made a gitlab separate account yesterday
 **\<needmoney90>** Because weirdness